EmmanueleVilla/chess_ai_game/README.md

 # Chess AI Game

-This is an experiment of a chess game with external configurable artificial intelligence.

-It's a work in progress and I'm just learning python, so it sucks :)

-## Description

-Chess AI Game is a game where you develop your own artificial intelligence to play chess and attach it to the main executable to play.
+Chess AI Game is an artificial intelligence game written in python where two external artificial intelligence program play chess against each other.

+It's still a work in progress, and I'm learning python while doing it, so it may suck :)

-Yes, I know there are already lots of programs like this and official AI tournaments and stuff, this is just an exercise
+Yes, I know there are already lots of programs like this and official chess AI tournaments and stuff, this is just an exercise

 ## Usage

 To play, you need to call

 ```
-python3 main.py "command to execute the first AI" "command to execute the second AI" "command to execute the third AI" ...
+python3 main.py "command to execute the first AI" "command to execute the second AI"
 ```

-At the moment, only two AI are supported: for example, to use the default AI call:
+In the AI folder there's a simple AI that plays a random move, giving priority to moves that capture, check and checkmate the opponent.
+Given the format above, you can start the game by executing:

 ```
 python3 main.py "python3 AI/stupid_ai.py" "python3 AI/stupid_ai.py"
 ```

-The AI executable will receive the path of a file containing the state of the board and the possible moves via args, it must print to the console the move and then exit(0).

-Output example:
+The result is a console log containing the games id and the results of 10 games:

 ```
+2022_07_19_17_52_06_129423
 Game 0: 0.5-0.5 (50 Rule)
 Game 1: 0.5-0.5 (50 Rule)
 Game 2: 0-1 (Checkmate)